 Over to You

-So, now you know how long your chicks need a heat lamp as well as the other important know-how related to keeping your chicks warm, dry, and healthy.
+So, now you know how long your chicks need to be under a heat lamp, when chicks stop needing heat, and the other important know-how related to keeping your chicks warm, dry, and healthy.

 Knowing how to provide your chicks with a warm place to nestle will help you set them up for a bright future.
 Until they develop their feathers at around eleven weeks old, chances are your fluffy friends will depend on you to keep them warm.